Serge3006/chowlk_website/_includes/specification.md

 </table>

-### 2.12 Relations between Properties
+### 2.14 Relations between Properties

 The following section applies to both type of properties: <code>owl:ObjectProperties</code> and <code>owl:DatatypeProperties</code>.
 For demonstration purposes we will only use object properties in the examples.
+It is also indicated if the OWL construct applies to object properties, datatype properties, or both.
 <table style="width:100%">
   <tr>
     <th style="width:25%">Diagram BLOCK</th>